In this page of ReSharper options, you can define how the ReSharper's Automatic Completion works in various contexts of different languages.

 For each language and context combination, you can specify one of three kinds of behaviour:

 This option just allows the pop-up to show the list of available items without selection so that you could choose one manually.
-When you hit Enter or any non-alphanumeric character the popup disappears and you can continue with what you've typed.
-However, the expected item in the pop-up is still highlighted with a blue frame, and if you see that the guess is correct, you can hit Ctrl+Enter to insert it.
+When you hit Enter, Space, etc. the popup disappears and you can continue with what you've typed.
+However, the best match in the pop-up is still highlighted with a blue frame, and if you see that the guess is correct, you can hit Ctrl+Enter to insert it.

 For example, you can define the behavior after typing a dot in C# files.

-At the examples below you can see the effect of each setting.
+The examples below display the visual effect of each setting.